 HOW SAFE IS THIS CITY?

 Pickpockets and serious crime are not major issues here.
-But be sensible with your belongings – don’t leave valuables on display or unattended, and always lock your vehicle.
+But be sensible with your belongings; don’t leave valuables on display or unattended, and always lock your vehicle.

 DO I NEED TO TIP?

-WHERE CAN I GO TO CHURCH?
+WHERE CAN I GO TO A PLACE OF WORSHIP?